 One of the most important buildings is number 101.
-It houses the Faculty Library, the Dean's Office, the Examination Office, tutorial rooms and two large lecture halls (101-026, 101-036).
-The Airport Cafeteria (Mensa, Bld.
-082) is another building of central importance for the Faculty of Engineering.
-A large lecture hall (082-006) and the computer pools are found here.
-The professorships for Microsystems Engineering faculty are in buildings 102, 103, 104 und 106.
+It houses the Faculty Library, the Dean's Office, the Examination Office, and the office of the study advisor and program coordinator.
+In addition, there are tutorial rooms and two large lecture halls (101-026, 101-036).
+Building 082 is another building of central importance for the Faculty of Engineering.
+The cafeteria (Mensa) and a large lecture hall (082-006) are located here.
+The professorships for Microsystems Engineering faculty are in buildings 102, 103, 104 and 106.
 The Departmental Student Committee and more tutorial rooms are located in building 051.
 The Faculty of Engineering is directly next to the new Trade Fair Grounds.
 The way is clearly marked with numerous signs around the city directing visitors to the "Neue Messe".
-You can travel to the Faculty using public transportation.
-Use tram line no. 4 to the "Messe" and get off at the last stop or take the Breisgau S-Bahn (commuter train) in the direction Breisach (get off at "Neue Messe").